Quick facts

 | 6:00 PM | 5:15 PM |

-Schedules may change depending on weather, holidays, or operational updates, so it is always best to confirm before traveling.
+Schedules may change depending on weather, holidays, immigration flow, or operational updates.
+Always confirm the current ferry times before traveling.

 Taking the ferry from St Maarten to Anguilla is generally one of the most affordable ways to reach the island.